Chordodes formosanus: Host specificity

 The definitive host range of horsehair worms is limited to one or few species.
 Because nematomorphs are sometimes found after they have emerged from their host, definitive information on hosts is unknown in some species.

 Geographic range

-This horsehair worm parasite is prominent in Japan, Nepal and Taiwan.
+This horsehair worm is known to be present in Japan and Taiwan.

 Reproductively, they are dioecious, with the internal fertilization of eggs that are then laid in gelatinous strings.
 Adults have cylindrical gonads, opening into the cloaca.
 The larvae have rings of cuticular hooks and terminal stylets that are believed to be used to enter the hosts.
 Once inside the host, the larvae live inside the haemocoel and absorb nutrients directly through their skin.
 Development into the adult form takes weeks or months, and the larva moults several times as it grows in size.